amberan/dhbistro/README.md

 # [BISTRO](https://gitlab.com/alembiq/bistro)

+**Are you one of the Others?
+A member of the Night Watch or Day Watch?
+Bistro is here for you and will try to keep you from getting lost in  all the gloom related informations!**

 [Bistro](https://github.com/amberan/dhbistro/) was originally created to help players of Czech LARP [Pražská Hlídka](http://www.prazskahlidka.cz/).
 This cyclical larp is inspired by [Sergei Lukyanenko Night Watch](https://en.wikipedia.org/wiki/Night_Watch_(Lukyanenko_novel)).
 In-game it's used by two teams (Day and Night watch) to keep tracks of characters and events especially between iterations of the game.